sengakae/parurubot/README.md

 - **Context Awareness**: Remembers the last 20 messages in each channel for contextual responses
 - **Personal Notes Integration**: Searches through your personal notes to provide relevant information
 - **Smart Response Types**: Automatically detects when to provide current information vs. conversational responses
-- **Image Attachment**: Detects when you attach an image, parses it, and sends it to Gemini AI for analysis or conversation
+- **Image Analysis**: Attach images to your messages for AI-powered analysis and description
+- **YouTube Integration**: Share YouTube videos for AI discussion and analysis

 ### Personal Notes Management
 - **Vector Database**: Automatically loads and indexes `.txt`, `.csv`, and `.json` files from the `notes/` folder